pflry/simple-json-editor/readme.txt

 No, SJE does not auto-save.
 You must click the "Save" button to save your modifications.
 This allows you to review your changes before applying them.

+= Why do I only see some folders in the selection menu? =

+SJE intelligently displays only folders that contain JSON files.
+This helps streamline your workflow by focusing on relevant directories.

 == Screenshots ==

 SJE Interface